 Work study jobs are not assigned.
 Students may search for campus opportunities through Diggernet, a job posting site hosted by the Career Center.
-If a student possess a special skill or credentials, e.g. life guard, he should contact the specifc department for employment opportunities.
-Supervisors will establish an electronic time sheet and explain processing deadlines for time sheet submission.
+If a student possesses a special skill or credentials, e.g. lifeguard, he should contact the specific department for employment opportunities.
+Supervisors will establish an electronic timesheet and explain processing deadlines for timesheet submission.

 Students at CSM who elect to work on campus typically work 10 hours or less per week.
 Because campus employers are aware that the course of study is rigorous, and academics is a student's first priority, work hours are typically flexible.

 Students are paid on the 15th and the last working day of each month.
-The first pay check is processed disbursed through the Cashier Office.
-All subsequent pay checks are disbursed to a checking or savings account through direct deposit.
-Time sheets must be turned in to the Payroll Office no later than the day after the pay period ends.
-Standard pay rates.
+Paychecks are disbursed to a checking or savings account through direct deposit.
+Hours worked must be recorded through Web-Time Entry no later than the day after the pay period ends.
+Standard pay rates